 Requesting a Report

 Individuals may request copies of reports by filling out a request form.
-The Police Department has five to seven business days to either fulfill or deny the request.
+The Police Department has three business days to either fulfill or deny the request.

 You may also obtain a form at the police department located at 1401 N. Sprigg Cape Girardeau MO 63701.
 If you have any questions, please call us at (573) 651-2215.